 trope, especially console RPGs.
 See also Warp Whistle

 Action Adventure Games

-- Terranigma gave you an airplane for this purpose.
-In a nod to reality, you have to touch down at airports (which you must help create.)
+- Terranigma gave you a fairly mundane airplane... if it wasn't for the fact that it's the world's first, and the Wrights built it with your direct assistance.
+In a nod to reality, you have to touch down at airports (which you also must help create.)

 - Solatorobo starts you off with one (the Asmodeus), as the game is set on an archipelago of Floating Continents.
 However, you can't go to various towns until the game says you can.

 Hack and Slash

 - About halfway through Little Big Adventure, you get to purchase your own catamaran which allows you to sail the entire southern hemisphere for free.
 Once reaching the northern hemisphere, you meet a flying dinosaur which will take you nearly anywhere in the northern hemisphere.